codeforbtv/strategic-plan/index.md

 The mission of Code for BTV is to develop, deploy, and maintain modern civic software and infrastructure for Burlington, Vermont.

+### Background

+The State of Vermont and county governments have outsourced many human services to non-governmental organizations (NGOs).
+Many governmental programs are run through these NGOs.
+Municipalities often partner with NGOs for economic development initiatives.
+These NGOs bridge the gap between governments and the people.
+The focus of Code for BTV will be working with these civic organizations.

 ### Alignment with Code for America Strategic Outcomes

 <table>